 With serverless computing, developers simply create code, and the cloud provider loads and executes that code in response to real-world events, so users don't have to worry about the server or instance aspect of the cloud deployment.
 Users only pay for the number of transactions that the function executes.
 AWS Lambda, Google Cloud Functions and Azure Functions are examples of serverless computing services.

 Public cloud computing also lends itself well to big data processing, which demands enormous compute resources for relatively short durations.
 Cloud providers have responded with big data services, including Google BigQuery for large-scale data warehousing and Microsoft Azure Data Lake Analytics for processing huge data sets.

 Another crop of emerging cloud technologies and services relates to artificial intelligence (AI) and machine learning.
-These technologies build machine understanding, enable systems to mimic human understanding and respond to changes in data to benefit the business.
+These technologies provide a range of cloud-based, ready-to-use AI and machine learning services for client needs.
 Amazon Machine Learning, Amazon Lex, Amazon Polly, Google Cloud Machine Learning Engine and Google Cloud Speech API are examples of these services.